6 min read October 19, 2021

 Talk over issues like:

-• Will we spend it all or save money to carry on our work after we’re gone?
+• Will we spend it all or save money to carry on our charitable work after we’re gone?

 • Do we want to leave a financial legacy for our family or a charity?
 If so, will that involve sacrifices in retirement?